 At Ramsey Law Group, our wrongful death attorneys are empathetic towards victims of wrongful death cases, have years of experience and case success, and ensure that the needs of the families we serve are met.
-Ramsey Law Group provides clients with prompt answers to their legal questions and direct access to attorneys.
+Our law firm provides clients with prompt answers to their legal questions and direct access to attorneys.

 Contact us now for a free wrongful death claim review whether you are in Houston or anywhere across the United States.
 At Ramsey Law Group, we only charge you fees if we win your case.

-Having a wrongful death attorney, like ours at Ramsey Law Group, takes the stress and burden of the legal claim off of you and your family and allows you time to heal.
+Utilizing our personal injury lawyers takes the stress and burden of the wrongful death suit off of you and your loved ones and allow you time to heal during this difficult time.
 Our attorneys at Ramsey Law Group will handle your case, including:

 Ramsey Law Group has the resources and knowledge to tackle the largest corporations and insurance companies.
-Our Houston wrongful death lawyers will work tirelessly to hold any responsible parties accountable for the wrongful death of your loved one.
-Contact Ramsey Law as soon as possible, so we can begin building your wrongful death claim.
+Our Houston wrongful death lawyers will work tirelessly to hold any negligent party accountable.
+Contact our personal injury law firm for a free consultation as soon as possible, so we can begin building your case.

 A civil wrongful death case and a criminal charge can exist simultaneously; however, the civil case will likely face a delay until the criminal case resolves.